-In the beginning the mosaic was known only through black and white photographs, Fortunately, amazing reproductions of the mosaics were created.
+In the beginning the mosaic was known only through black and white photographs, Fortunately, amazing reproductions of the mosaics were created, just in case Hagia Sophia was bombed in a war or destroyed by riot or earthquake.
 The first step was the production of tracings from the mosaics.
-The method was simple; tracing paper was attached to a section of mosaic and an assistant copied each tessera exactly.
-These tracings were sent to the Massachusetts Institute of Technology to be photographed, Blueprints backed on linen were produced and sent back to Istanbul where they were then painted in egg tempera by A. A. Green.
+The method was simple; tracing paper was attached to a section of mosaic and an assistant copied each tesserae exactly.
+These tracings were sent to the Massachusetts Institute of Technology to be photographed, blueprints backed on linen were produced and sent back to Istanbul where they were then painted in egg tempera by Alwyn A. Green, a young English artist who was in his twenties.
 These full-sized reproductions, paid for by the Robert and Mildred Bliss, among others, went on tour around the USA.
-One of them, the panel of John II Comnenus and Eirene, ended up at the Seattle Art Museum in Volunteer Park, where I saw it as kid hanging high up over a door to one of the halls.
-The copy of the Deesis was completed in 1941 and cost $7,500.
+One of them, the panel of John II Komnenos and Eirene, ended up at the Seattle Art Museum in Volunteer Park, where I saw it as kid hanging high up over a door to one of the halls.
+The copy of the Deesis was completed in 1946 and cost $7,500.
 It went on permanent display in the Metropolitan Museum in New York and is still on display there in the Medieval hall, where it is seen from the same distance it would have been viewed from the lower gallery at Hagia Sophia.

 In the late 30's few people traveled to Istanbul to see the mosaics first-hand.
 During WWII the Deesis was covered to protect it from harm until after the war.
 The mosaic did not become popular and well-known until recently; thousands of tourists visit Hagia Sophia each day taking photographs and posting them places on the web.
 Today the Christ of the Deesis has become one of the preeminent images of Jesus in the world.